-2. Compromise of Ownership Issues and Intercompany Settlement
+2. Compromise of Ownership Issues, MDL Litigation, McDermott Litigation and Intercompany Settlement

-Pursuant to Bankruptcy Rule 9019, the Plan shall, and does, constitute a compromise and resolution of all Intercompany Claims and the Ownership Litigation, all of which shall become effective on the Effective Date, and the consideration for which shall be as set forth in the Plan.
-On the Effective Date, the Ownership Litigation shall be deemed resolved and shall be dismissed with prejudice and the Intercompany Settlement shall be deemed effective.
+Pursuant to Bankruptcy Rule 9019, the Plan shall, and does, constitute a compromise and resolution of all Intercompany Claims, the Ownership Litigation, the MDL Litigation and the McDermott Litigation, all of which shall become effective on the Effective Date, and the consideration for which shall be as set forth in the Plan.
+Vida, MDL Counsel and McDermott Counsel have agreed to the terms for settlement of the MDL Litigation and the McDermott Litigation, respectively, as set forth below.
+Vida adopts and incorporates the Class Action Settlement into the Plan, as modified by the Plan, as more specifically set forth in Schedule 6.2(a) attached hereto, as if Vida had entered into and signed the same as the Trustee and the Subsidiary Debtors.

+On the Effective Date, (i) the Ownership Litigation shall be deemed resolved pursuant to the terms of the Class Action Settlement, and shall be dismissed with prejudice and (ii) the Intercompany Settlement shall be deemed effective.
 The plaintiffs in the Ownership Litigation are directed to take all actions necessary to effect such dismissal promptly following the Effective Date.